MacPenguin

 Technical Info

-What info?
-On 68k Macs?
-Who are you kidding?
-Apple has not been very helpful about providing information on its old hardware, to say the least.
-Nonetheless, developers have managed to hack together some information.
-This area will serve as an "information dump" for any and all bits of technical info collected from around the web.
+Developers have managed to collect some additional technical information.
+This area will serve as an "information dump" for any and all bits of (public) technical info collected from around the web.

 • 68k Mac basic specs

-Some basic machine specs..
+Some basic machine specs.

 • The Mac Almanac by James Olson